Non-isothermal non-Newtonian fluids: the stationary case: Finite element approximation: the Carreau law case

-where $\textbf{u}$ is the solution to the continuous problem, and the hidden constants are independent of $h$. \end{theorem} \begin{oss} Notice that in the case $\eta_\infty>0$ we get optimal approximation results, whereas when $\eta_\infty=0$ we deduce error estimates that are coherent with the ones obtained, though in the simpler context of isothermal non-Newtonian fluids, in \cite{Botti_et_al:2021}.
+}Notice that in the case $\eta_\infty>0$ we get optimal approximation results, whereas when $\eta_\infty=0$ we deduce error estimates that are coherent with the ones obtained, though in the simpler context of isothermal non-Newtonian fluids, in Ref. \refcite{Botti_et_al:2021}.
 For further comments on these aspects we refer to the numerical results reported in Section \ref{S:numres}. \end{oss}